-Although no dedicated searches for nucleon decays involving new light particles exist, besides the aforementioned $p \to e^+(\mu^+) X$ channels with massless $X$, existing experimental data and background information from conventional channels can be reinterpreted to constrain such processes.
-Here, we focus on the Super-K experiment, a water-Cherenkov detector, for our analysis, as it provides the most stringent bound.
-Charged particles traversing the detector produce Cherenkov radiation, forming characteristic rings that are classified as either showering $(e^\pm,\gamma)$ or non-showing $(\mu^\pm,\pi^\pm)$ types based on their topological features.
+Although there are no dedicated searches for nucleon decays involving new light particles besides the aforementioned $p \to e^+(\mu^+) X$ channels with a massless $X$, existing experimental data and background information from conventional channels can be reinterpreted to constrain such processes.
+We focus on the Super-K experiment, a water-Cherenkov detector, for our analysis because it provides the most stringent bound.
+Charged particles traversing the detector produce Cherenkov radiation, forming characteristic rings classified as either showering $(e^\pm,\gamma)$ or non-showing $(\mu^\pm,\pi^\pm)$ types based on their topological features.
 Each molecule (${\rm H_2 O}$) contains two free protons (from hydrogen atoms) and eight bound protons (from the oxygen nucleus).
-In this preliminary attempt, we consider free proton decays in the hydrogen atom in our simulation to derive conservative bounds on the relevant modes.
-A more complete treatment of bound nucleon decays would require accounting for nuclear effects such as Fermi motion, nucleon correlations, and meson-nucleon interactions.
+In this preliminary attempt, we consider free proton decays in the hydrogen atom in our simulation to derive conservative bounds on relevant modes.
+A more complete treatment of bound nucleon decays requires accounting for nuclear effects such as Fermi motion, nucleon correlations, and meson-nucleon interactions.
 Consequently, we restrict ourselves to the analysis of proton decay channels in this study, deferring the detailed investigations of these bound nucleon decays to our future work.